colorfulnotion/substrate-etl/README.md

 # Substrate ETL

-**Status: As of March 2023, substrate-etl is under active development as a [Substrate XCM Big Data project](https://docs.google.com/document/d/1ryC6dxcd9tiQsB7KiCc2BY_TwBJ5jKloGfCyVAGCkKo/edit) (feedback welcome, add comments in the doc!)**
+**Status: As of April 2023, substrate-etl is under consideration as part of a Polkadot Treasury funded project proposal (https://docs.google.com/document/d/1ryC6dxcd9tiQsB7KiCc2BY_TwBJ5jKloGfCyVAGCkKo/edit), curated by the
+Parity data team (see [Dotlake](https://forum.polkadot.network/t/select-from-polkadot/2593)) as part of a broader Polkadot Data Alliance.**

 Using Substrate ETL, users can query [Polkadot](/polkadot) and [Kusama](/kusama) networks for large scale analysis data of blocks, extrinsics, events, balances, logs,